mykhailoyurkovskyi/Incode-Todo-Api/README.md

-Tests do not work, cuz board and models were changed..
+Tests do not work, cuz board and todo models were changed..

 INFO    [Sequelize] Connected to db successfully
 INFO    [post] /getAllTodos